 Any help diet can give with skin cancer prevention, or control is welcome, as are additional benefits.
 The advantages of a balanced, fruit and vegetable focused diet are established and important to a healthy life.

-We would just once more caution against taken dietary changes as a literal treatment for skin cancer.
-Our consultants will be happy to diagnose and where needed, provide skin cancer treatment using the most effective, up to date methods.
+We would just once more caution against seeing dietary changes as a literal treatment for skin cancer.
+Our consultants will be happy to diagnose and where needed, provide skin cancer treatment, using effective, up to date methods.